Social Media Marketing Essentials for Designers Who Hate Marketing

 Stop waiting for permission.

 You don’t need everything figured out before posting.
-You don’t need a “content strategy” or “brand guidelines” or approval.
+You don’t need a “content strategy” or “brand guidelines” or approval from anyone.

 Just start sharing your work and thoughts.
-The essentials of social media marketing in 2026 are simpler than the industry wants you to believe.
+The social media marketing essentials in 2026 are simpler than the industry wants you to believe.

 Trust your design instincts.